09 Aug 4 Types of Stakeholder Interviews to Design Better Experiences

 When it comes to design thinking, the focus is on the human user: to design better experiences, you need to develop empathy with them and better understand their unmet needs.
 And, one of the best ways of doing that is by talking with them.

-A deceptively simple tool, the user interview has been further complexified by its various use cases: Need to uncover pain points and unmet needs?
+A deceptively simple tool, stakeholder interviews have been further complexified by their various use cases: Need to uncover pain points and unmet needs?
 Talk to your target customers!
 Looking for some inspiration?
 Ask your audience!
 Want to shake up your brainstorms?
 Bring in a stakeholder!
 Need to get feedback on an idea?
 Calling your constituents!

 However, each of these situations require subtly different approaches to how you’re engaging your stakeholders, or—rather—what you’re listening for.